michaelbromley/michaelbromley.co.uk/content/blog/2018-04-08-museum-of-the-analog-native.md

 I'm no luddite.
 As a software developer I'm actively contributing to the further digitisation of our world.
 But I also remember that, on the whole, we got by pretty well without most of this stuff.
-I'm glad that I finally know what "A licky boom-boom down" means, but in the grand scheme of things this is but a trifle.
+I'm glad that I finally know what "A licky boom-boom down" means, but at what cost?

 Technological advance is not an end in itself.
 It must always be justified.
-If it came down to a choice between a divided, distracted, manipulated, surveilled digital dystopia and the analog world of my youth, I'd gladly take Deadly Towers and sodium laureth sulphate.
+"Because we can" is not good enough.
+We must know the costs.
+If it came down to a choice between a universally divided, distracted, manipulated, surveilled digital dystopia and the analog world of my youth, I'd gladly take Deadly Towers and sodium laureth sulphate.